obfuscated-D/EnderXY/README.md

 <p align="center">
 <img alt="enderxy_logo" src="./media/readme_images/enderxy_logo.jpg"></img>
 </p>

 ## Please Read Everything Below Before Contributing, Commenting, or Opening Issues, Thank You!
 ### This isn't a finished product / refined design.
-This was a *very* quick concept build (we're talking < 8hrs quick), and could absolutely use improvement.
+This was a *very* quick concept build and could absolutely use improvement.
 I hope it can serve as a decent starting point.

+# Disclaimer
+This project is not affiliated with Creality, Voron Design, Marlin, Mainsail, Klipper, or any other company or project.
+This is a personal project, and is not intended to be sold or distributed for profit.
+This project is provided as-is, and I am not responsible for any damage to your printer, or any other equipment.
+Please accept that when you start this conversion, you cannot change the printer back to stock.
+By using this project, you agree to take full responsibility for any damage or injury that may occur.

+## Skill Level
+This project is not for beginners.
+You should have a good understanding of 3D printing, and be comfortable with modifying and assembling a 3D printer (including drilling, cutting and tapping metal, soldering, etc.).
+You should also be comfortable with flashing firmware, and configuring it.

 # ⚠️ Development Branch Notice